David Goldbaum

 David Goldbaum (1858–1930) was a Mexican surveyor and politician.
 He served as the mayor of Ensenada, Baja California, from 1927 to 1930 and surveyed much of Baja California.

 Early life

 David Goldbaum was born in 1858 in Mexico.
-His father was a Jewish Pole who emigrated to Mexico as a pioneer.
+His father was of Polish-Jewish origin who emigrated to Mexico as a pioneer.
 His paternal uncle, Marcus Goldbaum, was a German-born settler in the Arizona Territory who tried to bargain with Native Americans to release their captives in 1866–1870, and was later murdered by the Apaches in 1886.
 His cousin, Julius Goldbaum, sold tobacco, wine and cheese through Julius Goldbaum, Inc. in Arizona; he also owned mining interests in Arizona.

 Goldbaum was kidnapped with several schoolchildren as a child and released after his father paid a ransom.
 Shortly after, he was sent to be educated in San Francisco, California in the United States.
 He graduated from the Colorado School of Mines in Golden, Colorado, where he studied Mineralogy.